neajul/New-Dependencies/Notes/Structure.md

 - **go through every chapter and check how it answers my main questions**
   - **what is autonomoy, what are autonomous spaces, what are interdependent spaces**
   - **what are different ideas of freedom, freedom from what, with who, how?**
+  - ==important point from tina: how does any of this relate to self hosting?==
+    - ==maybe in conclusion, when talking about DIY approaches, this is so not-explicit.
+Can i make an explicit bridge from my squatting experience to something digital?
+To self hosting?
+How is the server relevant?==
 - for the last thing, reasons to refuse the cloud
   - how are all these points related to an idea of **augmented** internet?